IBM/template-java-spring/README.md

 1. `./gradlew build`
 2. `./gradlew bootRun`

+## More Details

+For more details on how to use this Starter Kit Template please review the [IBM Garage for Cloud Developer Tools Developer Guide](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/)

 ## Next Steps
 * Learn more about augmenting your Java applications on IBM Cloud with the [Java Programming Guide](https://cloud.ibm.com/docs/java?topic=java-getting-started).